-Altira / Research Tools
+Altira / Wire

 Start with the ranked daily brief and see which companies, launches, or developments deserve attention before the session disappears into open tabs.